Interpreting weather charts for Key Stage 4

 Traditionally station plots for manned observing sites were based around a central station circle.
 However, increasingly, automatic weather observations are replacing these and being plotted on weather charts.
 To differentiate between the two, automatic observations are plotted around a station triangle.
 Each element of the observation, with the exception of wind, is plotted in a fixed position around the station circle or triangle so that individual elements can be easily identified.

-Fig 6: Plotting positions on a station circle
+Plotting a station plot

 Total cloud amount

 The total amount of the sky covered by cloud is expressed in oktas (eighths) and is plotted within the station circle for manned observations or station triangle for automatic stations, by the amount of shading.

 The symbols used for both manual and automatic observations are shown below.